SEO & Visibility

 What you see (invalid):

-Previously, search engines were primarily indexes of documents.
-Now, Google is increasingly becoming an index of 'things' and related facts.
+“Previously, search engines were mainly indexes of documents.
+Now Google is increasingly becoming an index of ‘things’ and facts related to them”

 — Aaron Bradley, Structured Data Consultant

-Before you publish your JSON-LD:
+Before going live with your JSON-LD:

 • JSON syntax validated with JSONLint